nent/nent/README.md

 ```
 ## Learn More

 The best way to see what these elements in action, is to take a look at the documentation demo.
-The install-able app is built using these elements in a single HTML file (with child-routes and partials lazy-loaded, as-needed).
+The installable app is built using these elements in a single HTML file (with child-routes and partials lazy-loaded, as-needed).

 [![Take the Tour](https://badgen.net/badge/@nent/core:%20demo?color=blue)](https://nent.dev)